OoStellarnightoO/OSCP_Notes/12-ActiveDirectory.md

 nxc ssh <MS02 IP> -u <domain user list> -p <password list> --continue-on-success --local-auth
 ```

 7) Here is the part where it is slightly tricky.
 If you need to get a reverse shell back from MS02 to kali, you will need to open up a listener port on the ligolo agent on MS01.
 Refer to the ligolo page for more information.
+Remember that there could be firewall rules in effect on MS02 so choose ports like port 80, 443, 139, 445 that are open when choosing a port for your reverse shell.

 8) if you can get a shell either via winrm,rdp,ssh,mssql, you can then upload all your tooling.
 Do the same thing as with MS01 with the usual enumeration.
 If for some wierd reason, you have issues downloading from or uploading files to MS02, you can use nxc to download and upload files: